pierrepeterlongo/kmers_ebame-9/README.md

 ~/kmtricks/bin/kmtricks aggregate --matrix kmer --format text --cpr-in --run-dir matrix_example >  kmer_matrix.txt
 ```

+(should last ~30s)

 **Question6**: What is the result and what information does it contain?
 <details><summary>Answer</summary>
 <p>

-Now matrices are readable and can be viewed for instance with XXX
+Now matrices are readable and can be viewed for instance with `less kmer_matrix.txt`.
+This file contains kmers having at least 2 occurrences in at least one of the two datasets `D1` and `D2`.

+For instance, the first line `AAAAAAAAAACATTGAACTAATCTAAAAGCA 2 0` indicates that kmer `AAAAAAAAAACATTGAACTAATCTAAAAGCA` has 2 occurrences in `D1` and 0 in `D2`.
 </p>
 </details>